 - Other Things to Do in NYC

-Each ticket to the pedestal includes ferry service to/from the landmark, access to both the Ellis Island Museum and the Statue of Liberty Museum, and an audio guide of the grounds.
+Each ticket to the pedestal includes ferry service to/from the landmark and access to both the Ellis Island Immigration Museum and the Statue of Liberty Museum.

 - Availability: Ferry departs daily from 8:30 am – 5 pm

 - Duration: 3-5 hours, depending on whether you visit Ellis Island or not.